boldlink/terraform-aws-s3/README.md

 ## Usage
 **Points to NOTE**:
+- If you have been using version 2.2.0 or any earlier iteration of this module, it is **important** to upgrade to the most recent release.
+This action is prompted by an AWS update pertaining to S3, which introduced an issue when employing bucket ACLs.
 - These examples use the latest version of this module
 - This module has encryption enabled by default, therefore when replicating buckets to other buckets the associated replication role must have `encryption` and `decryption` permissions enabled for both the source bucket kms key and the destination bucket kms key
 - All public access in blocked by default in this module